 I usually post on here to give my thoughts on sports and make some try-hard jokes, but this is going to be a serious blog.
 In the past, I’ve expressed disdain when sports outlets discuss serious issues and don’t “stick to sports.”
 However, the tragic and horrific murder of George Floyd and the events that have followed nationwide isn’t something I can stay silent on.
-This is a blatant issue of human rights, right vs. wrong, good vs. evil.
-Anyone who does not voice their opinion is taking the side of the oppressor by default.

 I don’t want to even begin to pretend that I know what it’s like to be an African American dealing with the police.
 When I encounter the cops, my biggest worry is getting a ticket; never once have I had to fear for my life.
 The fact that this is the reality for every black person in America in the year 2020 is beyond heartbreaking and messed up.
 We need to change that ASAP.
 I also don’t want to pretend I know what that change entails.
 I know that collectively speaking out against these injustices is definitely a part of it.
 But I want to listen to the people who do know what we need to do as a nation to prevent this from ever happening again.